aperkaz/personal-website/content/blog/2022-09-12_dependency-boundaries/2022-09-12_dependency-boundaries.md

 All those rules can be checked programmatically by running the `good-fences` npm package, pointing towards the `tsconfig.json` file of the project (`yarn good-fences` on the project).

-You can now run the checks as part of your CI/CD pipelines or as a commit hooks! 🎉
+You can now run the checks as part of your CI/CD pipelines or as commit hooks! 🎉

-## Conclussion
+## Conclusion

 Thanks for sticking until the end!